Scope & Test Period

 The complexity of your asset determines the number of credits required for a pentest.
 The bigger the pentest scope, the more credits you need.

-To set the pentest scope, identify the complexity of your asset.
-Under Scoping, specify the number of characteristics associated with the asset that need to be tested.
+Scoping aims to identify the complexity of your asset.
+Under Scoping, specify the number of parameters associated with the asset that need to be tested.
 To get exact numbers, consult with the asset owner inside your organization.

 Scoping parameters differ for each asset type:

-Once you’ve scoped the pentest, review the required credits, as determined by our algorithm.
+Once you’ve scoped the pentest, review the required credits, as determined by our calculator.

 Web